-- A brief introduction to the Local Statutes. "... within a fundamental unity established by this legislation [the OCDS Constitutions], there is preserved openness to pluralism in expression demanded by the various social, cultural and ecclesial contexts.
-To achieve this, particular Statutes may be drawn up to complete and adapt the general laws where permitted in these Constitutions" (Const.
-Preface). - Discuss the importance of community life.
+- A brief introduction to the Local Statutes.
+"Secular Carmelites will strive to live lives of simplicity and gentle austerity, witnessing to the joy of embracing the Gospel in its fullness" (Art.
+18). - Discuss the importance of community life.
 Every Secular Carmelite will strive to place the good of the community and fraternal charity above self-interest; give the community meeting primacy of place in the ordering of his/her schedule; the desire and ability to attend community meetings are signs of an authentic vocation.